 Dr. Booth insists, “Usually there is no change in a woman’s hormonal cycle, but irregularity such as an early or late period may happen.”
 She adds, “If a period is skipped sometimes, the following period will be a bit heavier.”

 Dr. Minkin also agrees and told us, “Anecdotally, some women say that the vaccine has seemed to make their periods heavier or more irregular, but the effect, if indeed it does occur, should be transient.”
-So it shouldn’t last more than one menstrual cycle.

 If it Does Impact Your Period, When is the Best Time to Get the Vaccine?